 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 With cold and flu season ramping up, the risk of pneumonia increases dramatically.
-Children under the age of two as well as adults over 65 have the highest risk to catch pneumonia.
-Dr. Roy Debjani, Internal Medicine at NorthShore, discusses what types of pneumonia you should know and prevention.
+Children under the age of two, as well as adults over 65, have the highest risk to catch pneumonia.
+The Internal Medicine Experts at NorthShore discuss which types of pneumonia you should know and prevention.

 It is recommended to see a doctor when a fever is 100.4 degrees Fahrenheit or higher, experiencing distressed breathing or are having chest pains.